 Firstly, what is a fund explorer?
-AKA a Fund Finder, a fund explorer is simply a web page that is dedicated to displaying all of an asset manager’s investment products in one place.
+AKA a Fund Center, a fund explorer is simply a web page that is dedicated to displaying all of an asset manager’s investment products in one place.
 They are normally found on larger fund managers’ websites, since having hundreds or even thousands of funds necessitates an easier way to locate investment data.
 Fidelity’s ‘investment finder’ for example, contains 3,200 products; J.P.Morgan’s Fund Explorer contains 866 funds and Franklin Templeton’s Mutual Fund Price & Performance page contains 762 share classes.

 Based on our research, as much as 70% of a fund manager’s website traffic goes to the fund pricing and performance content.
 That’s why we’ve taken a look at which elements of a fund explorer are worth exploring.